davidwangty/Glia-Test/README.md

 # Glia-Test

-Web is in the folder mysite.
+The website is in the folder of mysite.

-And the website that anyone can see is at  http://davidwangty.pythonanywhere.com/

 Answer.txt is the answer of each puzzle.